ASP.NET Web Pages Overview

-Compatible with any language supported by the .NET common language runtime, such as Microsoft Visual Basic and Microsoft Visual C#.
+Compatible with any language supported by the .NET common language runtime, including Microsoft Visual Basic and Microsoft Visual C#.

 Built on the Microsoft .NET Framework.
 This provides all the benefits of the framework, including a managed environment, type safety, and inheritance.

 Flexible because you can add user-created and third party controls to them.